gorums/music-mcp-rules/docs/PLANNING.md

 ##### Validation Rules
 - All year fields must be 4-digit strings (e.g., "1975", not 1975)
+- Album types must be valid AlbumType enum values
 - Albums array can be empty but must be present
 - Members array should include all members (past and present) as flat list
 - Duration format is flexible but should include time unit (min, h, etc.)
 - Genres should be specific and accurate music genres
 - Ratings must be integers between 0-10 (0 = unrated)
+- Structure scores and consistency scores must be 0-100
+- Compliance levels must be one of: excellent, good, fair, poor, critical

 ##### Common Mistakes to Avoid
 - ❌ Using "formed_year" (should be "formed")